nirmata/kube-static-egress-ip/docs/design.md

 ### policy based routing

 Since only selected pod's egress traffic (as determined by the `staticegressip` custom resource) required static egress IP it is expected that routing changes needed to redirect the traffic are exclusivley applied only to those pods.
-To achive that `kube-static-egress-ip` uses Linix policy based routing in followin manner.
+To achive that `kube-static-egress-ip` uses Linix policy based routing in following manner.

 - a custom routing table named `kube-static-egress-ip` with ID 99 is created the host network
 - all the traffic from the pods running on the node that needs static egress IP are FWMARK'ed using iptable's mangle table and PREROUTING chain.
 Packets are marked with with `1000`